vli777/AgenticQA/README.md

   ## Key Features

   - Upload PDF or TXT documents directly from the chat interface.
-  - Hybrid search (BM25 + vector) with cross-encoder re-ranking, Pinecone storage, and sentence-level chunking.
+  - Hybrid search (BM25 + vector) with NVIDIA hosted reranker, Pinecone storage, and sentence-level chunking.
+  - NVIDIA hosted embeddings and reranking for minimal Docker image size (~500MB vs 8GB+ with local models).
   - Per-topic conversational memory that automatically rewrites follow-up questions before retrieval.
-  - Strict answer synthesis: answers cite their sources, fall back to “The documents do not clearly specify this.” when evidence is thin, and include a verification verdict in the reasoning trail.
+  - Strict answer synthesis: answers cite their sources, fall back to "The documents do not clearly specify this." when evidence is thin, and include a verification verdict in the reasoning trail.
   - React chat frontend with agentic and plain RAG modes, plus namespace management and easy clearing of stored vectors.